Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 The **+ Add Quota** button allows to create another quota group for different resources.
 Once a resources is assigned to a quota group, it is no more avialble for another quota group.

+When you are finished configuring the quotas, click **Next** to select the approval mode of the plan.

+### Configure access

+To configure the type of approval when a subscriber select the plan, choose between:

+* **Manual**: a provider will have to manually approve the subscription before the consumer can use it
+* **Automatic**: the subscription is automatically approved and immediately usable

-When you are finished creating the pplan, click **Save Draft and Exit** to save the product and create the Free plan in **DRAFT** state.
+When you are finished creating the plan, click **Save Draft and Exit** to save the product plan in DRAFT state.

 ## Edit product plans